Skip to Main Content

 Taizhou Cooking in a Sichuan City

-Qian Li sits inside SKP on the North Section of Tianfu Avenue in Wuhou district, one of the city's major commercial corridors in the Tianfu New Area.
+Qian Li is a Taizhou seafood restaurant in Chengdu's SKP, at E2008, 2F, East Pavilion, 2001 North Section of Tianfu Avenue in Wuhou district.
 The location is a practical signal as much as a retail one.
 SKP anchors a part of the city that draws residents accustomed to national and international dining reference points, and the mall format provides a footfall base that a standalone Taizhou specialist in a mid-city lane probably could not sustain.
 It is an arrangement that several regional-cuisine specialists in mainland Chinese cities have used effectively: use a premium retail context to reach an audience that might not seek out an unfamiliar coastal cuisine unprompted.

 What Taizhou Cooking Actually Is